planetwiide/breeze-hub/README.md

 ## 📥 how to install

 1. go to the [releases page](https://github.com/planetwiide/breeze-hub/releases) of the repository.
-2. download the latest version of the `breeze-hub.zip` file.
+2. download the latest version of the `breeze-hub.exe` file.
-3. extract it to your loved directory then run `breeze-hub.exe` file and follow the instructions in the gui.
+3. run `breeze-hub.exe` file and follow the instructions in the gui.

 ## 📦 requirements